 - Core Council Business

-The Council Plan will be implemented by working in partnership with other authorities, agencies, organisations, businesses, and the community of Penrith.
+The Council Plan has been implemented by working in partnership with other authorities, agencies, organisations, businesses, and the community of Penrith.

-It helps the public, councillors and staff understand what the Council does and how the Council will contribute to local, district and county wide priorities.
+It helps the public, councillors and staff understand what the Council does and how the Council will contribute to local, district and county wide priorities and is supported by the Council’s budget.

 The Council Plan has three parts: